Speed (card game): Verbal Win

 Players running out of cards says "Speed!" and hits the table to officially win.
 If a player fails to do whatever has been agreed on beforehand, that player must take one of the central stacks as a draw pile and resume playing.

 As a variation, sometimes the rules state that once either player runs out of cards, both players are eligible to hit the stack and say "Speed!" and whichever does it first is the winner.
 This still highly favors whoever runs out of cards first.

 Three- and Four-Hand Speed

 Speed can be played with more than just two people.
-With three players, it is unnecessary to have extra cards; cards are dealt by giving each player five 'side pile' cards, placing three cards face down in the centre, and dealing the extra cards evenly as draw piles.
+With three players, it is unnecessary to have extra cards; cards are dealt by giving each player five 'side pile' cards, placing three cards face down in the center, and dealing the extra cards evenly as draw piles.
 With four players, it is often more interesting to use two decks of cards shuffled together.
 This is the case for quicker or more experienced players; with new, slow or young players, it is often appropriate to use only one deck, as this slows the game considerably.
 It is, of course, possible to have more than four players in a single game, but the playing field quickly becomes confusing and muddled simply because of the distance and amount of action.